- Proformer Professional Tubing Bender - How To Install Instructions & Operate Guide

-Eastwood’s ProFormer Professional Tubing Bender is designed around a rigid welded steel frame, iron/aluminum die and roller along with a 8 ton jack that will handle up to 1.75” chromoly tubing in 0.090” wall thickness.
+Eastwood’s ProFormer Professional Tubing Bender is designed around a rigid welded steel frame, iron/aluminum die and roller along with an 8 ton jack that will handle up to 1.75” chromoly tubing in 0.090” wall thickness.
+This tubing bender makes easy work out of bending up roll cages, 4 x 4 off-road bumpers and rock rails, and anything else you may want to make out of DOM or other mild steel tubing.
+Its perfect for roll bars, light bars, rock crawler chassis, and more.

-SET UP WARNING: BEFORE BEGINNING ANY WORK WITH THIS TOOL, IT IS ABSOLUTELY NECESSARY THAT IT BE SECURELY BOLTED TO A FLOOR OR A HEAVY, STURDY WORKBENCH.
-WARNING: THIS TOOL CAN NOT BE OPERATED WITHOUT ADEQUATE SUPPORT OR SEVERE PERSONAL INJURY OR DAMAGE CAN OCCUR.
+WARNING: BEFORE BEGINNING ANY WORK WITH THIS TOOL, IT IS ABSOLUTELY NECESSARY THAT IT BE SECURELY BOLTED TO A FLOOR OR A HEAVY, STURDY WORKBENCH.
+THIS TOOL CAN NOT BE OPERATED WITHOUT ADEQUATE SUPPORT OR SEVERE PERSONAL INJURY OR DAMAGE CAN OCCUR.

 INSTALL 3/4” OR 1-1/2” DIES AND ROLLERS